wdi-sg/gitbook-2019/02-js-intro/09-chrome-dev-tools.md

   num = num / 2;
   console.log("num is " + num);

+  i = i + 1;
 }
 ```

 1.What is the value of `num` when `i` is 3?
 1.What is the value of `num` when `i` is 4, and before num is divided by 2?

-#### Further:
-Run the debugger to investigate the value of all the variables at each iteration of the loop for the examples in the loop page: [06-iterating-over-arrays.md](06-iterating-over-arrays.md)
+### further
+Go back to the previous loops exercises and run the debugger on them.

+Use the breakpoint functionality to see what the values are at each step.